How to Start an Urban Homestead (9 Helpful Tips!)

 Composting is a straightforward next step because it requires little effort or know-how.
 You can compost everything from eggshells and coffee grinds to your vegetative leftovers.
 Compost your cooking leftovers that are vegetative.

 Choose a larger bin or compost container if you have extra space outside.
-Keep in mind that meats and oils should not be composted.
+Meats and oils should not be composted.
 They attract rats and take a very long time to decompose.

-You’ll know your compost is finished when it’s brown, has no prominent plant parts, and has an earthy fragrance.
-You can put it in your garden beds or containers when this happens.
+When your compost is finished, it will be brown, have no prominent plant parts, and have an earthy fragrance.
+At that point, you can put it in your garden beds or containers.

 9. Upcycling and DIY

 You must depend less on the services you’re used to as an urban homesteader.
 This entails learning how to create as many homemade goods as you can.
-Making your cleaning supplies is an excellent place to start because it’s so simple and simultaneously gets dangerous chemicals out of your house.
+Making your cleaning supplies is an excellent place to start because it’s simple and removes dangerous chemicals from your house.

-Then you can make different health and beauty products after you feel confident making your cleaning supplies.
+Then, you can make different health and beauty products after you feel confident about making your cleaning supplies.
 Once you get comfortable sourcing and creating your own home and self-care products, don’t be afraid to let your imagination run wild – furniture, artwork, and endless possibilities!

 Final Thoughts on How to Start an Urban Homestead